SolarFramework/Sample-FiducialMarker/README.md

 | StandAlone | Plugin |

-## How run it
+## How to run

-* To run it, first print the marker `./StandAlone/FiducialMarker.gif`
+* To run it, first print the marker [FiducialMarker.gif](./StandAlone/FiducialMarker.gif)

-* If you want to change your fiducial marker, you can edit the `fiducialMarker.yml`
+* If you want to change your fiducial marker, you can edit the [fiducialMarker.yml](./StandAlone/fiducialMarker.yml)

-* If you want to change the calibration parameters of the camera, edit the `camera_calibration.yml`
+* If you want to change the calibration parameters of the camera, edit the [camera_calibration.yml](./StandAlone/camera_calibration.yml)

-* To change properties of the components of the fiducial pipeline, edit the `*.xml` files.
+* To change properties of the components of the fiducial pipeline, edit the [conf_FiducialMarker.xml](./StandAlone/conf_FiducialMarker.xml) file.

 ### StandAlone